manthanSHINDE7/manthan1st/README.md

 # manthan1st
-This is my 1st Repository
+This is my 1st Repository Author - Manthan shinde